Methadone Withdrawal and Detox

 Find a Treatment Centre

 If you are struggling with methadone abuse and addiction, the risks and consequences of your substance abuse disorder increase with every day that you’re not in treatment, getting the help you need.
 Addiction robs you of your friends, family, loved ones, health and happiness.
 With the right treatment, you can reclaim all of these.
 The best thing you can do is to call for help as soon as possible.
-If you make that call now, you can speak with an experienced addiction counsellor, who can help find the best treatment centre for you.
+If you make that call now, you can speak with a member of our admissions team, who can help find the best treatment centre for you.

 Without the crippling weight of daily withdrawal sickness, you have the chance to approach your recovery and grab the opportunities that await you.
 Don’t wait until it’s too late.
 Begin your journey to a drug-free lifestyle today.